How I Spent My Summer Vacation (1967 film)

 How I Spent My Summer Vacation is a 1967 American film.

 It was one of the first movies made for TV.
 It starred famous names who would later star in other TV movies and shows, including Robert Wagner and Jill St. John.

 Plot

 Man in hiding Jack Washington is contacted by another man named Lewis Gannet, who promises money and independence in exchange for a job.
-Sensing more than he is told, Jack investigates, with the trail leading to an old girl friend, her family, and danger.
+Sensing more than he is told, Jack investigates, with the trail leading to an old girlfriend, her family, and danger.